3scale/3scale-operator/doc/operator-application-capabilities.md

 * 3scale applications belong to some DeveloperAccount account.
 * 3scale applications are linked directly to a product and applicationPlan
+* Once set, you cannot modify the accountCR references.
+If you need to change the account reference, create a new ApplicationCR instead.

 Consider we have the following product which is connected to a backend
 ```yaml